jlong00/ADLS-SFTP-AZFW/README.md

 Now, let's create the DNAT rule on the Azure Firewall to do the necessary NAT from the public IP to the back-end SFTP storage target.
 In my example below, the rule breakdown is as follows:

-Source type: IP Address
+Source type: IP Address<br>
-Source: <my home pulbic IP address> (I just grabbed my source address using 'Whats my IP' in a Google search bar, but any method you want to use is fine) My goal was to ensure I was only allowing select source IPs (from the Internet) hit my SFTP endpoint.
+Source: <my home pulbic IP address> (I just grabbed my source address using 'Whats my IP' in a Google search bar, but any method you want to use is fine) My goal was to ensure I was only allowing select source IPs (from the Internet) hit my SFTP endpoint.<br>
-Protocol: TCP
+Protocol: TCP<br>
-Destination Ports: 22
+Destination Ports: 22<br>
-Destination Type: IP Address
+Destination Type: IP Address<br>
-Destination: 20.81.84.171 (This is the public IP I created on my firewall specifically for SFTP) Translated Type: FQDN
+Destination: 20.81.84.171 (This is the public IP I created on my firewall specifically for SFTP)<br>
+Translated Type: FQDN<br>
-Translated address or FQDN: rnusftpendpoint.blob.core.windows.net (this is the public name of my blob storage account. the DNS recursion process from within the firewall will ultimately translate this to rnusftpendpoint.privatelink.blob.core.windows.net since we have a private endpoint configured)
+Translated address or FQDN: rnusftpendpoint.blob.core.windows.net (this is the public name of my blob storage account. the DNS recursion process from within the firewall will ultimately translate this to rnusftpendpoint.privatelink.blob.core.windows.net since we have a private endpoint configured)<br>
 Translated Port: 22

 <img width="541" alt="image" src="https://user-images.githubusercontent.com/15015304/218507690-ad48c238-9520-4efa-83c1-3840c5ef1a05.png">